dingo-actual/infini-transformer/readme.md

 - `sampling_factor`: A numeric value in the interval (1, `segment_len`) that determines the number of tokens to select from each segment during the top-k selection.
 A larger value of `sampling_factor` results in fewer tokens being selected.
 - `update`: The type of update to use for the memory matrix.
 Can be "linear" or "delta".
 (Default is "linear".)
 - `causal`: Whether to use causal attention in SDP calculations (where each position can only attend to previous positions).
 (Default is False.)
-- `dropout`: The dropout rate to apply in the MLP.
-(Default is 0.0.)
-- - `positional_embeddings`: The type of positional embeddings to apply.
+- `positional_embeddings`: The type of positional embeddings to apply.
 The following embedding methods are supported:

   - `"rope"`: RoPE ([https://arxiv.org/abs/2104.09864](https://arxiv.org/abs/2104.09864))
   - `"yarn"`: YaRN ([https://arxiv.org/abs/2309.00071](https://arxiv.org/abs/2309.00071))
   - `"rope_pose"`: RoPE with PoSE ([https://arxiv.org/abs/2309.10400](https://arxiv.org/abs/2309.10400))
   - `"yarn_pose"`: YaRN with PoSE ([https://arxiv.org/abs/2309.10400](https://arxiv.org/abs/2309.10400))
   - `"none"`: No positional embedding (default)

+- `init_state_learnable`: Whether the initial memory state and normalization vector are learnable parameters.
+(Default is False.)
+- `dropout`: The dropout rate to apply in the MLP.
+(Default is 0.0.)

 Example usage of the `InfiniTransformer` module is as follows: